 Phone: +354 456 4040

-Located in the trendiest area of the Reykjavik’s nightlife scene and close to the harbor side, this craft bar offers great beverages as well as local food.
+Located in the trendiest area of the Reykjavik’s nightlife scene and close to the harbor side, this craft bar offers great beverages as well as typical Icelandic food.
 The beer collection is exceptional, and they also have vegan options.

 After bar crawling and having a taste of what bars in Reykjavik are like, it is time to enjoy some good live music.
 And in this city, we got a couple of options you just cannot miss.

 Phone: +354 551 1588

 Anyone looking for live music and a great atmosphere should head to Kaffibarinn.
 This fantastic pub is frequented by locals, so it can be a great opportunity to make some Icelandic friends.
 It is right in Laugavegur, the main street of downtown Reykjavik and it has a London-like subway sign that anyone can easily recognize.

 Phone: +354 578 0400

 Live music can be enjoyed not only on Friday or Saturday but during the week too!
 They also show major international sporting events as they have a huge screen.
 So if you are a football (soccer) lover, this is a great spot!
 The pub offers an open mic every Tuesday from 22:00 to 01:00 and their happy hour is from 16:00 to 19:00 daily.